p2panda/handbook/website/docs/tutorials/mushroom-app.md

 npm install
 ```

+Let's stay in the `mushroom-app-tutorial` directory from now on, we will look into some code and run a script here.

 ## Create a schema

 We already know what the mushroom app will be capable of, but we need to define as well how the data _will look like_.
-What sort of data do we want to create and visualise in this application?
+What sort of data do we want to publish, query and visualise in this application?

-In p2panda we can create _Schemas_ which will help us to define the shape of the data we need.
+In p2panda we can create _schemas_ which will help us to define the shape of the data we need.
 Nodes will register these schemas and start supporting them.
 As soon as a node supports a schema you can send that data to it and the node will give you a nice GraphQL API to query it in different ways.

 For every p2panda application we want to build, we have to define the schemas first we want to use.
 It could be that there are many even, depending on how complex your program will become.